mardambey/mypipe/README.md

 * If the first layer or second layer are invoked and they return false, then the third layer (global error handler) is invoked, otherwise, processing of the next event continues

 A custom error handler can also be provided if available in the classpath.

+# Event Filtering
+If not all events are to be processed, they can be filtered by setting `include-event-condition`.
+This allows for controlling what dbs and tables will be consumed.
+Effectively, this is treated as Scala code and is compiled at runtime.
+Setting this value to blank ignores it.
+Example:

+    include-event-condition = """ db == "mypipe" && table =="user" """

+The above will only process events originating from the database named "mypipe" and the table named "user".

 # Tests
 In order to run the tests you need to configure `test.conf` with proper MySQL